Norwich Victoria railway station: Closure

 The station closed to passenger traffic in 1916 but remained open as a goods depot, with coal being handled in the adjacent yard.

 The engine shed and turntable had been removed by 1926.

 The station buildings were largely demolished after the Second World War and were finally removed in February 1953.

+Goods traffic

 Victoria played a significant role in handling goods traffic in the city.
-The table below shows the tonnages handled by the four Norwich stations in a 12-week period ending in October 1958.
+The table below shows the tonnages handled by the four Norwich stations in a 12-week period ending in October 1958: